Meet the Trustees

 Hugh is an enthusiastic amateur gardener, having been instilled in him from an early age by his father, John Simon, who was a landscape gardener and a Chelsea gold medal winner for a formal show garden.
 Hugh has lived in Speen near Newbury since 1986.

 He joined BGT as Treasurer following his retirement.
-Hugh leads on all BGT finance matters, insurance and arrangements for our AGMs.
+Hugh leads on all BGT finance & legal matters.

 Fiona graduated with a degree in History and then worked at British Telecom for 20 years, doing a variety of roles including procurement and European telecoms policy.